Join the Team

 ACA functions as a laboratory for innovations in community-driven development and legal strategies.
 We then teach our lessons to partners throughout West Africa, helping them to implement our methods and serve an ever-greater circle of communities.

-As part of the expansion of its community-based development work, the M&E Officer will play a key role in collecting and analyzing data and supporting project staff to ensure quality data for strategic decision making.
-He/she will work directly under the supervision of the Monitoring, Learning & Evaluation Coordinator (MELC), who is responsible for identifying our accomplishments, distilling our lessons, and designing learning products for external audiences.
+As a member of ACA’s CDD team, the CDD M&E Officer will be responsible for collecting and analyzing data and supporting project staff to ensure quality data for strategic decision-making on ACA’s CDD projects outside of Ghana.
+He/she will work directly under the supervision of the CDD M&E Coordinator.

-Under the supervision of the MELC, he/she will:
+Under the supervision of the CDD M&E Coordinator, he/she will:

-- Assist facilitators in the collection of project monitoring and continuous learning data from CDD communities in Ghana, providing technical support to the project team on issues encountered in the field or raised by the monitoring system.
+- Support facilitators and other partner staff in the collection of project monitoring and continuous learning data from CDD communities from ACA’s projects outside Ghana (currently, in Sierra Leone, Liberia, and Guinea, but likely to include the D.R.
+Congo in the near future), providing technical support to the project team on issues encountered in the field or raised by the monitoring system.

-- Centralize data collected by facilitators, process and analyze it in relation to the project’s key success indicators, to stimulate discussions on the effectiveness and efficiency of the project.
+- Centralize data collected by CDD partner project implementers outside Ghana, process it, and analyze it in relation to the project’s key success indicators, to stimulate discussions on the effectiveness and efficiency of the project.

-- Conduct frequent monitoring and spot-check field visits with program staff to track the progress of community-based projects and ensure that the data collected is of the right quality.
+- Conduct periodic monitoring and spot-check field visits with program staff to track the progress of community-based projects and ensure that the data collected is of the right quality.

-with partners. - Work with the program team and MELC to document lessons learned and community successes on a quarterly basis regarding CDD and any ongoing pilots.
+- Work with the partners and the CDD M&E Coordinator to document lessons learned and community successes on a quarterly basis regarding CDD and any ongoing pilots.

 Required Qualifications

-- Minimum two year’s work experience in program/project monitoring and evaluation research or data management and analysis position.
+- Minimum three years’ work experience in program/project monitoring and evaluation research or data management and analysis position.

 - Demonstrable experience in developing and refining data collection tools